srmainwaring/curio/README.md

 ### `curio_teleop`

 This package is used to control the robot using a radio control setup.
+It depends on the [`rosserial`](http://wiki.ros.org/rosserial/) libraries and assumes that the `curio_firmware` package has been used to program the Arduino controlling the RC receiver.

 ## Usage - Visualisation

 ### `curio_viz`

-This package contains launch and `rviz` configuration files.
+This package contains launch and [`rviz`](http://wiki.ros.org/rviz) configuration files.

-To view the rover in `rviz` and manually control the joints run:
+To view the rover in [`rviz`](http://wiki.ros.org/rviz) and manually control the joints run:

 ```bash
 roslaunch curio_view view_model.launch